edemaine/svgtiler/README.md

 You can also use `import ... from './filename'` or `require('./filename')` to import local modules or files relative to the mapping file.

-* In particular, you can share .js/.coffee code among mapping files.
+* In particular, you can share .js/.coffee code or .json config files among mapping files.
 * If you `import`/`require` a filename with `.svg` extension, you obtain an Preact Virtual DOM object `svg` representing the SVG file, which you can include in a JSX template via `{svg}`.